-The project is structured to guide program design and implementation, inform policy discussions and improve decision making to maximize the effectiveness of resources in the areas of 1) land tenure, property rights, and resource governance, 2) urban development, urban-based programming, and sustainable urbanization, and 3) locally-led sustainable development.
+The project was structured to guide program design and implementation, inform policy discussions and improve decision making to maximize the effectiveness of resources in the areas of 1) land tenure, property rights, and resource governance, 2) urban development, urban-based programming, and sustainable urbanization, and 3) locally-led sustainable development.

-Key activities under CEL include:
+Key activities under CEL included:

 Communications and Knowledge Management